-- C. Minimum Development Thresholds: The standards in this section shall apply to all new development projects and all redevelopment projects that cumulatively disturb one (1) acre or more, and to projects of less than one acre that are part of a larger common plan of development or sale, or that have a proposed increased impervious surface on completion of greater than 24,000 square feet provided that all new development directs stormwater runoff to landscaped areas and other pervious surfaces to the maximum possible extent as determined by the Administrator. - D. Illicit Discharges Applicable to All Existing or New Development: The non-stormwater discharge controls set forth in 12.5.9 of this section shall apply to all existing or proposed developments in the Town of Waynesville's jurisdiction.
+- C. Minimum Development Thresholds: The standards in this section shall apply to all new development and redevelopment projects that: - a) Cumulatively disturb one (1) acre or more. - b) Projects of less than one acre and that are a part of a larger common plan of development or sale, even though multiple, separate, or distinct activities take place at different times on different schedules. - c) Projects of less than one acre and that have a proposed increased impervious surface on completion of greater than 24,000 square feet. - All development and redevelopment shall direct stormwater runoff to landscaped areas and other pervious surfaces to the maximum extent possible.
+All built-upon areas shall be designed and located to minimize stormwater runoff impact to the receiving waters, minimize concentrated stormwater flow, maximize the use of sheet flow through vegetated areas, and maximize the flow length through vegetated areas. - D. Illicit Discharges Applicable to All Existing or New Development: The non-stormwater discharge controls set forth in 12.5.9 of this section shall apply to all existing or proposed developments in the Town of Waynesville's jurisdiction.